Carry-On Restrictions: What Is Not Allowed on a Plane

 Sharp Objects

 It’s important to know what sharp items are allowed in carry-ons.
 Knives are out, but items like nail clippers and razors are okay.
 Just make sure razor blades are in a cartridge.
 To avoid surprises, check the TSA’s website or app before traveling.
+Additionally, certain items like scissors are permitted, but the blades must be less than 4 inches long.
+When it comes to electronics, be mindful of the TSA lithium battery rules 2024, as they outline specific guidelines for carrying devices powered by lithium batteries.
+Staying informed about these regulations can save you time and stress at security checkpoints.

 Food Items